Skip to content

 • Gotu Kola, Hydrocotyle Asiatica (older names)

-• Cica as a marketing name can indicate Centella-derived ingredients
+• Cica as a marketing name can refer to Centella ingredients

 FAQ

-How can I tell if I’m allergic to Centella?
+How can I tell whether I am allergic to Centella?

-Watch the timing: If itching, redness, swelling, or blisters occur 12 to 48 hours after application, allergic contact dermatitis is likely.
-Confirm with a patch test on the forearm or behind the ear.
-Pause all Centella products and check the INCI list for Centella Asiatica, TECA, Madecassoside, Asiaticoside, Asiatic Acid, or Madecassic Acid.
-For severe or persistent symptoms, seek dermatologic evaluation.
+Watch the timing: if itching, redness, swelling, or blisters appear 12 to 48 hours after use, allergic contact dermatitis is likely.
+Confirm it with a patch test on the forearm or behind the ear.
+At the same time, pause all Centella products and check the INCI list for Centella Asiatica, TECA, Madecassoside, Asiaticoside, Asiatic Acid, or Madecassic Acid.
+If symptoms are severe or persistent, have it assessed by a dermatologist.

-Topically, Centella is generally well tolerated but can cause individual side effects.
-Common are mild, brief irritation such as burning or redness immediately after application.
-More rarely, an allergy with delayed itching, eczema, and swelling occurs.
-Risk increases with a compromised skin barrier, very high concentrations, or irritating combinations.
+Topically, Centella is considered well tolerated, but it can still cause side effects in some individuals.
+Common ones are mild, short-term irritation such as burning or redness directly after application.
+More rarely, it can trigger an allergy with delayed itching, eczema, and swelling.
+The risk is higher with a damaged skin barrier, very high concentrations, or irritating combination partners.
 Photosensitization is not known.
-If reactions occur, stop use and patch test to clarify.
+If reactions occur, stop use and test further for clarification.

-Can I use Centella with eczema or rosacea?
+Can I use Centella if I have eczema or rosacea?

-Many people with eczema or rosacea benefit from Centella’s soothing properties, but some are sensitive.
+Many people with eczema or rosacea benefit from the soothing properties of Centella, but some do react sensitively.
 Always patch test new products and start with low frequency.
-Avoid strong peels, fragrance, or alcohol in the same routine.
-If itching, eczema, or burning occurs, stop the product and confirm the diagnosis with a doctor before using Centella again.
-More info: Does Centella help rosacea?.
+Also avoid strong exfoliants, fragrance, or alcohol in the same routine.
+If itching, eczema, or burning occurs, stop the product and have the diagnosis medically confirmed before using Centella again.